Olive Bagshaw 1931-2017

 In her early career, Olive Bagshaw specialised in portraiture, still life subjects and some landscapes.
 To begin with, her still life subjects were quite varied and eclectic, but as time passed, Olive concentrated more on paintings of flowers in her still life works.

 She maintained the focus on portraits until 1972.
-Her portraits were exhibited in the Royal Society of Portrait Painters in London.
+Her portraits were exhibited by the Royal Society of Portrait Painters in London.
 She exhibited also at The Royal Academy, The Royal Institute of Oil Painters and the Federation of British Artists (The Mall Galleries).
+Her most important exhibitions were at Salford Museum and Art Gallery.

 1966 A very early private exhibition was held at The Limes, 816 Wilmslow Road, Didsbury in 1966.

 1970 Her first exclusive exhibition was at the Monks Hall Museum and Gallery in Eccles in May 1970, when she exhibited 36 paintings.
-(See Appendix 1 below and Appendix 2, a contemporary review).
+(See Appendix 1 below and Appendix 2, a contemporary review in the Daily Telegraph by F W Fenton the Northern Art Critic).
+See Note 7.
+Manchester Evening News 14.05.1970

 1972 She exhibited again at the Monks Hall Museum and Gallery in Eccles from January to May 1972.